Perlenjaeger/ai-proofread-plugin/README.md

 machine api.openai.com login apikey password <key>
 ```

+You can find the authinfo file in your home directory under `~/.authinfo`.
+If the file does not exist, you can create it.

 You need to create a `prompts.json` file in the `ai-proofread/prompts.json` under evolution user config directory.
 On linux it is `/.config/evolution/ai-proofread/prompts.json`.

 The `prompts.json` file should contain an array of prompts.
 Each prompt should have an id (show in menu and on toolbar combo box) and a text.
 The text is the prompt text sent to the ChatGPT.